c-nutthapol/amount-to-words-multilang/README.md

 - Uses Persian numerals and traditional number system
 - Proper conjunction handling with "و" (va/and)

+### Chinese (中文)

+- Traditional Chinese number system with 万 (wan) and 億 (yi)
+- Proper handling of zero positions with "零"
+- Uses 元 (yuan) and 分 (fen) currency units
+- Special rules for compound numbers and large numbers

 ## Examples

 ### Basic Usage